Jens-Olaf-Mueller/WebComponent-ComboBox-V1.2/README.md

     - fixed some minor bugs and added new attributes
   * V1.2.0
     - added events

 ## Screenshots

 <image src="/img/Screenshot1.jpg">
+  Input of a not existing item displays the PLUS-sign on the right side, if the extendable attribute is set.
+Indicating that the new item can be added.
 <image src="/img/Screenshot2.jpg">

+  The sort attribute displays the list sorted.
 <image src="/img/Screenshot3.jpg">

+  The size attribute defines how many items are displayed in the dropped list.
 <image src="/img/Screenshot4.jpg">

 #### Different styles